fedecarg/sticky-nav/README.md

 You can see it in action here: http://stickynav.fedecarg.com/

 # Features

+* Clickable nav links that smooth scroll to content sections.
+* Responsive behavior when clicking nav links perfect for single page applications.
+* Highlights which section of the page you're on in the navigation bar.
+* Minimal custom CSS so you are free to explore your own unique design options.
-* **Well designed**: It uses a variant of the Binary Search Algorithm to determine the position of an element before binding an event handler to the `scroll` event.
+* Simple and efficient.
+It uses a variant of the Binary Search Algorithm to determine the position of an element before binding an event handler to the scroll event.

-* **Fast and performant**: It creates and returns a new, throttled version of the `onScroll()` event handler when scrolling.
+* Fast and performant.
+It creates and returns a new, throttled version of the onScroll() event handler when scrolling.
 It only calls the event handler function once per every given number of milliseconds.
-Useful for rate-limiting events like `scroll` and `resize`.
+Useful for rate-limiting events like scroll and resize.
+* There's no need to include bootstrap.bundle.min.js, jquery.waypoints.min.js or any other bloated js library.

 # Usage
 Simply call `.stickynav()` on any selector targeting a navigation element, for example: